maxlapides/dovetailer/README.md

 Dovetailer does its best to look up the dimensions of any `<img>` image.
 It will automatically inject those dimensions as `width`/`height` HTML attributes as well as `width`/`height` inline CSS styles.
 If the image name ends in `@2x`, it will assume the image is retina quality, and divide the dimensions in half.
 Similarly, `@3x` images will have dimensions divided by 3.
 If you specify width/height values for an `<img>` using CSS, the natural dimensions are overridden.
 Image dimensions are cached; if you want to invalidate the cache you can delete/modify `cache/images.json`.

-## Handlebars Partials

-* You can register partials with handlebars through the HTML Email Builder.
-* To do this, just pass the absolute path of the folder that all of your partials are in to the main function along with your templates path.
-* Dovetailer will recursively import every file in this folder as an associated partial.
-* If the file name is `myPartial.hbs` a partial will get registered as `myPartial`.
-The file name must have the `.hbs` or `.handlebars` extension.
-* More on Handlebars partials [here](http://handlebarsjs.com/partials.html).

 ## Known Issues

 * If you rename a directory in the `templates` folder while Gulp is running, it will crash Gulp.